sausheong/polyblog/README.md

 Going into the details:

 1. Define the route ID - it must start with a HTTP method, followed by "/_/" but everything else is up to you
-2. Create a unique UUID - this can be a randomly generated UUID or something you hardcode, just make sure it's unique to the whole application
+2. Create a unique UUID - this can be a randomly generated UUID or something you hardcode, just make sure it's unique to the whole web app
 3. Connect to the broker (which is at port 4321) using a ZeroMQ Request socket
 4. Send the route ID to the broker to register the responder
 5. Loop indefinitely to: